Skip to main content

 3. If the dev or prod environments are missing, create them using the “New Environment” button

-4. There are no further changes required, but you can configure settings such as “Deployment protection rules” as required by your team
+4. There are no further changes required (i.e. you do not need to add any variables or secrets), but you can configure settings such as “Deployment protection rules” as required by your team

 If you do not require one of the environments, you should delete it before proceeding to register your application with Control Panel and creating your Cloud Platform namespace.